Mother Superior [UK]

 Pappa Har Gått Vilse

 Mosaik: Gul, Röd, Orange

 It seems Sweden's Atlas never had a very easy time of it, only releasing one album in their six-year history, 1979's Blå Vardag.
-Ad Perpetuam Memoriam's mid-'90s CD reissue includes several bonus tracks, including one by the post-Atlas outfit, Mosaik, formed by all of Atlas minus one of their two keyboard players, Björn Nielsen.
-Mosaik is a surprisingly progressive album for the time, although as Isildurs Bane proved, progressive rock didn't completely die out in Sweden in the '80s, though it really wasn't looking too well for a while.
-Mosaik's a bit of a mixed bag, going from gentle acoustic opener, Återfunnen, through the piano and sax duet Önnestad to the rather overlong Rhodes and MiniMoog jazz workout Re-Båpp, although overall, the band kept the quality pretty high.
+Ad Perpetuam Memoriam's mid-'90s CD reissue includes several bonus tracks, including one by post-Atlas outfit Mosaik, formed by all of Atlas minus one of their two keyboard players, Björn Nielsen.
+Mosaik is a surprisingly progressive album for the time, although, as Isildurs Bane proved, progressive rock didn't completely die out in Sweden in the '80s, although it wasn't looking too well for a while.
+Mosaik's a bit of a mixed bag, going from gentle acoustic opener, Återfunnen, through piano and sax duet Önnestad to rather overlong Rhodes and MiniMoog jazz workout Re-Båpp, although overall, the band kept the quality pretty high.

 Get Right (1973, 41.45) ***/TT½